Scalingo/documentation/src/_posts/platform/app/2000-01-01-autoscaler.md

 The *Minimum Containers* value cannot be under 2.
-The reason is that the autoscaler should not impact the availability of the application, and scaling an application to less than 1 container might impact the availability.
+The reason is that the autoscaler should not impact the availability of the application, and scaling an application to less than 2 containers might impact the availability.
 Indeed, our terms of service state that when an application is scaled to 1 container, the SLA Scalingo provides is 98%.
 It is 99.9% if the application is scaled to 2 containers.
 We don't want the autoscaler to have an impact on the contractual